-- When handling the components, ensure that there is no electrostatic discharge; also avoid touching the spring contacts directly (see illustration). - Contact with highly insulating materials (synthetic fibers, plastic films, etc.) should be avoided when handling components at the same time. - When handling the components, ensure that the environment (workplace, packaging and persons) is properly earthed. - Each bus station must be terminated on the right-hand side with the EL9011 or EL9012 end cap to ensure the degree of protection and ESD protection.
+- · Please ensure you are electrostatically discharged and avoid touching the contacts of the device directly. - Avoid contact with highly insulating materials (synthetic fibers, plastic film etc.). - Surroundings (working place, packaging and personnel) should by grounded probably, when handling with the devices. - Each assembly must be terminated at the right hand end with an EL9011 or EL9012 bus end cap, to ensure the protection class and ESD protection.

-Fig. 14: Spring contacts of the Beckhoff I/O components
+Fig. 13: Spring contacts of the Beckhoff I/O components